 What do I get with a Disney Club 33 Membership?

-- Passholder Status to Walt Disney World and Disneyland for yourself, your spouse, and any children under age 26
+- Passholder Status for each year you are a member of Club 33, for yourself, your spouse, and any children under age 26

 - Passholder Perks